thegetty/quire-docs/content/resources/workshop.md

 ### Making Edits with Visual Studio Code

-Before we dig into the `_data` and `_assets` folder, let's take a closer look at a Markdown file and make some simple edits make on what we learned in Part 1.
+Let's take a closer look at a Markdown files (indicated by `.md`) and make some simple edits based on what we learned in Part 1.

 #### Try it Yourself